How are the tests marked?

 To request a Test Report Form you will need to:

-• Test Report Forms can only be sent to Receiving Organisations and additional copies will not be sent to the candidate, their families or friends.
+• Test Report Forms can only be sent to organisations that accept IELTS and additional copies will not be sent to the candidate, their families or friends.

 There is no charge for this service.